capsidjs/capsid/README.md

   - *method decorator*
   - makes the decorated method an event emitter.
 - `@wired(selector)`
-  - *getter decorator*
+  - *field decorator*
-  - wires the elements to the decorated getter by the given selector.
+  - wires the elements to the decorated field by the given selector.
   - optionally `@wired.component(name, [selector])` `@wired.all(selector)`
 - `@notifies`
   - *method decorator*